Published April 21, 2021

 This has been Jeff DeMaso, Jen Zebniak and Chris Keith from Adviser Investments thanking you for listening to the Adviser You Can Talk To podcast.
 If you enjoyed this conversation, please subscribe and review our show.
 You can check us out at Adviserinvestments.com/podcasts.
 Your feedback really is always welcome.
 If you have any questions or topics you’d like us to explore, please email us at email@example.com.
 Thank you very much for listening.

 Podcast released on April 21, 2021.
 This podcast is for informational purposes only.
 It is not intended as financial, legal, tax or insurance advice even though these topics may be discussed.
 Information and events addressed in this podcast, as well as the job titles, job functions and employment of the podcast’s participants with respect to Adviser Investments, LLC may have changed since this podcast was released.
-For more information on each individual featured in this podcast, see the Our People section of our website.
+Personalized tax advice and tax return preparation is available through a separate, written engagement agreement with Adviser Investments Tax Solutions..

 Adviser Investments' logo is a registered trademark of Adviser Investments, LLC.